4 min

 Rubbing Itchy Eyes

 Itchy eyes can be very annoying and distracting and affect many people.
-The urge to rub your eyes can be intense, but it’s essential to resist the temptation as much as possible.
+The urge to rub your eyes can be intense, but resisting the temptation as much as possible is essential.

-This article explores the causes of itchy eyes, why you shouldn’t rub itchy eyes, why it feels so good when you do rub them, how to avoid rubbing your eyes when they’re itchy and irritated, and how to prevent itchy eyes in the first place.
+This article explores the causes of itchy eyes, why you shouldn’t rub them, why it feels so good when you rub them, how to avoid rubbing your eyes when they’re itchy and irritated, and how to prevent itchy eyes in the first place.

 Your Complete Guide To Dry Eyes